MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Experiments

 \subsection{Agentic Framework}

 To address the performance limitations on our challenging benchmark, we further construct three agentic framework baselines: Iterative Prompt Refinement (IPR), Context-Aware Feedback Generation (CAFG), and Selective Reference Adaptation (SRA).
 We then conduct experiments on our MultiBanana benchmark.
-We show the results of IPR in \autoref{fig:result_main}, where the generator creates images, and based on these images, the planner rewrites the prompt over multiple steps.
+We show the results of IPR in \autoref{fig:result_main}, where the generator creates images, and the planner rewrites the prompt over multiple steps based on these images.
 While GPT's performance improved with the agent framework, Nano Banana showed no improvement and, in some cases, performance degraded due to information loss from the initial instruction.
-For details on the problem setting, ablations, and results, see the supplementary material.
+For details on the problem setting, ablations, and results, see Appendix~\ref{sec:agent}.